ShubhamTatvamasi/terraform-action/README.md

 # Terraform LocalStack

-We will use LocalStack `providers.tf` file.
+We will use LocalStack `providers.tf` file. \
+Add your terraform variables in environment as per your need.

 ```yaml
 name: Terraform LocalStack